ToonMarty: Episodes

+When Marty replaces his inner-theme band with a less-than-stellar yodeling crocodile, he puts his relationships and life in serious jeopardy.Holly’s logic board jammed and she vows to destroy all toons because they’re illogical.
+She turns Toonville into real things, until Marty puts on a toon display of unmatched proportions.
+A display so toony it saves Toonville.

 Online game

 An online game was available on Teletoon's website called Marty's Special Delivery.

 International broadcast

 In February 2017, GoldBee pre-sold pay TV rights to the series to Nickelodeon, except in North America, China and Japan.
 In August, British free-to-air rights were sold to CITV.